Welcome to the city of Lowell and the Canalway Cultural District...

 The Canalway Cultural District offers ample parking located in close proximity to venues, restaurants, art galleries and other District attractions.

-The Canalway Cultural District of Lowell is one one of only 17 Cultural Districts in the Commonwealth, all of which were designated through the Massachusetts Cultural Council’s Cultural Districts Initiative.
+Renewed for a second, 5 year designation in 2017, the Canalway Cultural District of Lowell is one one of 43 Cultural Districts in the Commonwealth, all of which were designated through the Massachusetts Cultural Council’s Cultural Districts Initiative.

 If you're looking for special artisan goods, unique items, or handmade local art, we suggest you stop by our Canalway Cultural District Partners.